Safety is our first concern and we request you to read this information carefully prior to coming to our event.

 - Be Passive – In the unlikely event that you encounter wildlife, do not approach the animal or be aggressive.
 Allow the animal to pass and continue on its way.
 If necessary, withdraw calmly from the area until the animal passes.
 DO NOT make loud noises, take pictures, throw stones or try to scare away the animal.
 It may turn aggressive.

 - Know your Location – Be mindful of the Distance Markers on the course.
 You will be able to describe your location as needed.

-- Pulling Out – If you are pulling out of the event, please do so at one of our Rest Areas.
-You can be safe and comfortable there until you get picked up by our sweeper vehicle at the end of the event.
+- Pulling Out – If you are pulling out of the event, please do so at one of our Aid Stations.
+You can be safe and comfortable there until you get picked up by our vehicle.
 Remember to take your Bib off and inform our Run Officials in the Race Area.

 - Mobile Phone – Carry your mobile phone with you if possible.
 Even though phone networks are weak, there is a good chance that you can make a phone call or send out an SMS in an emergency.

 - Emergency – Stay Calm!
 Evaluate your situation and think calmly for a few minutes before figuring out your best course of action.
 If you have a mobile and network access, try calling the Emergency Contacts whose information we will provide prior to the race.
 We will provide whistles in your goodie bag for you to carry on your run.
 Please use these only in an emergency.
 If you have an injury and cannot move, try to flag down other runners and inform them of your situation.
 They will alert the next volunteer they see.
 Make yourself comfortable and wait for the crew to come and help you.
 If you are by yourself, try and attract attention by blowing the whistle from time to time.